-THE CARBON GAINS FROM SALTMARSH RESTORATION IN THE BELLARINE
+CARBON AND BIODIVERSITY GAINS FROM SALTMARSH RESTORATION

-Saltmarsh restoration is widely known to enhance bird biodiversity and the scenic value of the coastline.
-However, the blue carbon benefits from rehabilitating coastal vegetation are unclear in the region.
-This research will be critical to building the case for the restoration and protection of saltmarsh for blue carbon offsets in Victoria.
+Saltmarsh restoration is widely known to enhance the scenic value of the coastline.
+However, the blue carbon and biodiversity benefits from rehabilitating coastal vegetation are unclear in the region.

-To achieve this, participants will help scientists measure and compare blue carbon dynamics across sites with (a) natural, (b) degraded, and (c) rehabilitated saltmarsh communities
+In this research program, participants will help scientists compare blue carbon and biodiversity dynamics between areas with degraded and rehabilitated saltmarsh communities.